-With permission of the Dean of the School and the Dean of Continuing Education and Adult Studies, Misenheimer Senior undergraduate students with at least a 3.0 GPA, may take up to 6 SH of General Education requirements in the Degree Completion Program.
+With permission of the Dean of the School, Misenheimer Senior undergraduate students with at least a 3.0 GPA, may take up to 6 SH of General Education requirements in the Degree Completion Program.
 Students must be at least 21 years of age and may only be granted permission under special circumstances.
 Tuition will be charged at the rate of the Undergraduate College.

-DUAL UNDERGRADUATE/GRADUATEREGISTRATION
+DUAL UNDERGRADUATE/GRADUATE REGISTRATION